-As per Section 194IB of Income Tax Act, a person who is one of the following is eligible for allotment of a TAN:
+As per Income Tax Act, a person who is one of the following is eligible for allotment of a TAN:

 As per Section 203A of Income Tax Act, the TAN is to be quoted in the following documents:

-As per Section 272BB of Income Tax Act, there is a penalty of Rs 10,000 for the person who does not issue a TAN or has an incorrect TAN.
+As per Section 272BB of Income Tax Act, there is a penalty of Rs 10,000 for the person who does not obtain TAN or quotes an incorrect TAN.

 The simplest way to apply for TAN is by using the online portal facility of the Tax Information Network